Lightly sweetened and made with whole grains, these dark chocolate dipped chai almond cookies are the perfect addition to your holiday baking!

 (Timeout.
 Just as I was writing this, Scott walked in the door with a box of Christmas cookies from a coworker.
 Universe, sometimes you are awesome).

 Anyway, I remember this one buttery, crumbly, barely sweet almond cookie that was dusted with powdered sugar.
 Another one I loved was this sweet butter cookie dunked in chocolate.
 This is kind of a hybrid of the two.
 I don't remember anything with chai tea, but I like chai tea, so lets just throw it in there for giggles.
-Also, I think you could make these gluten free by swapping buckwheat or oat flour.
-If you give it a try, please let me know how it goes.

 What are your favorite Christmas cookies?
 Leave a comment or a link below!